notsojay/MIPS_file_read_and_write/README.md

 IV.
 The default values in data_buffer were all 0.

 Arguments and Given parameters:
->> $a0: the address of the string that represents the input file name, "lab3_pts.dat".
+>> $a0: the address of the string that represents the input file name
 >> $a1: the base address of an integer array that will be used to store distances
 >> data_buffer: the buffer that you use to hold data for file read/write (MAXIMUM: 300 bytes)